-Low representation of some groups such as BAME and women (particularly at more senior levels) is a challenge which the University faces and has identified as an area for improvement.
+Low representation of some groups such as Black, Asian and Minority Ethnic and women is a challenge which the University faces and has identified as an area for improvement.

 The University's employment advertisements state the University's commitment to being an equal opportunities employer and it is a regular practice of the HR Department to solicit applications from underrepresented groups.
-A key focus area for the University in recent years has been the recruitment and retention of BAME academic staff to ensure greater representation of this group across the University.
-The progress the University has made in progressing its equality objective to improve the recruitment of and retention of Black, Asian and Minority Ethnic (BAME) academic staff.
+A key focus area for the University in recent years has been the recruitment and retention of Black, Asian and Minority Ethnic academic staff to ensure greater representation of this group across the University.
+The progress the University has made in progressing its equality objective to improve the recruitment of and retention of Black, Asian and Minority Ethnic academic staff is outlined in Part II.